February 2021

 - review each possible match result;

-- determine if each match is for the background check subject according to 10210 Reviewing Results from a Central Registry Search; and
+- determine if each possible match result is for the background check subject per 10210 Reviewing Results from a Central Registry Search; and

-- review all results received and finalize the match determination as soon as possible but no later than five business days, unless additional time is needed to complete the actions required to finalize the match determination.
+- review all results received and finalize the match determination as soon as possible but by three business days of receiving the Central Registry Match, unless more time is needed to complete the actions required to finalize the match determination.

 10220 Determining if Additional Action is Needed for Central Registry Matches